Conservation Education Opportunities

 - Teller is set up for teacher-initiated field trips.
 Field trip requests may be made for the Teller Trail/Woodside Fishing Access, Tent Camp and Thomas Pond field sites.

-- Schedule: During the spring/summer season, field trip requests can be made for any weekday, subject to availability.
-During the fall/winter season (hunting season), access to the Teller Trail/Woodside Fishing Access is restricted to Tuesdays and Thursdays only.
+- Schedule: During the spring/summer season, field trip requests can be made for any weekday, (subject to availability).
+During the fall/winter season (hunting seasons), access to the Teller Trail/Woodside Fishing Access is restricted to Tuesdays and Thursdays only.
 Tent Camp and Thomas Pond field sites are subject to availability.
-We recommend contacting Teller well in advance to reserve a date, and visiting the site ahead of time to plan your learning day.
-Field trip requests must be made on Teller Field Trip Request Forms, available on our website, in our office or contact Lauren Rennaker.
+We recommend contacting Teller staff well in advance to reserve a date, and visiting the site ahead of time to plan your learning day.
+Field trip requests must be made on a Teller Field Trip Request Form, available below, or visit us at our office.

 Education Resource Library

-Our Education Resource Library holds books/guides, field-trip notebooks, activity trunks and other field trip neccesities.
+Our Education Resource Library holds books, field guides, hand lenses, nets, activity trunks and other field trip necessities for a group to borrow.
 You may utilize any of these materials for your classroom or field trip.
 Feel free to visit our office and peruse our supplies!